kinn-edendev/fast_files/README.md

 \> d

-Select directory number or file name to delete...
+Select directory number or file name to delete\.\.\.

 \> to\_do\.txt